Not getting texts after switching from iPhone to Android? Here's how to turn off iMessage and fix it!

 - Launch Settings from the Home screen of your iPhone.

-That's all there is to it.
-Once you've done this, iMessage should hopefully deactivate from Apple's servers and you shouldn't have any issues, nor should you have to go any further into this guide.
+Once you're done this, iMessage should deactivate from Apple's servers and you shouldn't have any issues, nor should you have to go any further into this guide.
 As a side note, the sooner you do this, the better off you are.
 If you know you're going out to purchase an Android, BlackBerry, or Windows Phone in 3 days, do this process right now.
 That way you have turned off iMessage and it gives the servers a few days to actually process the request completely and boot you off.

 Once you've switched to your new smartphone, verify you can send and receive text messages to someone else using an iPhone.
 If you aren't receiving anything back, continue on to remedy the problem...

-How to fully deactivate iMessage from Apple's servers
+How to manually deactivate iMessage from Apple's servers

-Unfortunately, there isn't a list of steps you can perform on your own.
-Instead, you need to call 1-800-MY-APPLE in order to have Apple manually de-register your phone number from the Apple servers.
+Alternatively, you can need to call 1-800-MY-APPLE in order to have Apple manually de-register your phone number from the Apple servers.
 In order to do this, make sure you have your Apple ID on hand as well as the phone number in question.

 To expedite the process of your call, be sure to ask for technical support when calling in.
 Then just tell them you're switching to a smartphone that isn't an iPhone and you can't receive messages so you need them to manually unregister you from the iMessage servers.